Linda Robbins Coleman

 Tiemeyer, who was introduced to Coleman’s work via In Good King Charles’s..., agrees that her music shares this trait with Bernstein’s: “The music leaps off the page.”
 But Coleman’s music, he adds, is her own.
 And that is her best accomplishment.
 “She sounds exactly to me like Linda Robbins Coleman,” he says.
 “Her writing represents something.
 That’s rare.”

-Christian Tiemeyer, Music Director and Conductor (retired)
+Christian Tiemeyer, Emeritus Music Director and Conductor

-Cedar Rapids Symphony Orchestra
+Cedar Rapids Symphony Orchestra (now Orchestra Iowa)

 “..the audience was whisked back to the present with the delightful Journeys by Linda Robbins Coleman, the symphony’s composer in residence.
 Forbidding piano gives way to a melancholy motif, exchanged by the piccolo, flute, and woodwinds, before turning into a drunken carnival ride punctuated by the brass and percussion.
 Piano returns, bringing closure to the varied and exciting voyage.